KarelZe/thesis/references/obsidian/📑notes/👶introduction notes.md

 Our paper contributes....

+Motivated by these considerations, we investigate how the predictability documented in our main test varies across option contracts with differing degrees of leverage.
+We find that option signals constructed from deep out-of-the-money options, which are highly leveraged contracts, exhibit the greatest level of predictability, while the signals from contracts with low leverage provide very little, if any, predictability.3 ([[@panInformationOptionVolume2006]])

 **What is the problem?**
 - The validity of many economic studies hinges on the ability to properly classify trades as buyer or seller-initiated. ([[@odders-whiteOccurrenceConsequencesInaccurate2000]])
 - “Such indication made directly from the data is nowadays in mostly cases inaccessible, since the majority of public databases including transaction data do not contain information of trade initiators and trade direction.” ([[@nowakAccuracyTradeClassification2020]], p.
 65)